nf-core/test-datasets/README.md

     - 'pangenome.og': A variation graph encoded in the binary ODGI format.
 It is consumed by `odgi view`.
     - 'pangenome.lay': A binary file which holds the 2D graph layout produced by `odgi layout`.
 Input for `odgi draw`.

-### Synthetic
- - Synthetic
-    - nanopore
-      - 'test.fast5': A fast5 file containing four reads from nanopore sequencing basecalled with Guppy and with info about polyA tail.
-Input for `tailfindr`.

 ### generic

 - csv